In this article, you can learn how to read microexpressions on people’s faces and boost your emotional intelligence.

 In the past, researchers have proposed many different models of emotions.
-While these models overlap in some points, such as for example the classification of sadness as a basic emotion, in other respects they conceptually differ.
+While these models overlap in some points, such as the classification of sadness as a basic emotion, in other respects they differ conceptually.

 Here you can find the classification of basic emotions and their facial expressions after the well-known emotion researcher Dr. Paul Ekman, who has also developed the famous Facial Action Coding System (FACS), which is widely used in research.

 Supported by the Dalai Lama Foundation, Ekman has further created a beautiful interactive emotion atlas that visually depicts the different shades of the basic emotions and gives you lots of background information on each one of them.

 In the following section, you will find pictures for each emotion that show you the corresponding facial expressions.
 The feelings in the images are intentionally exaggerated to make the differences in the underlying characteristics clearer.

 In real life, these emotions are usually much more subtle and sometimes limited to certain parts of the face, or different emotions can occur in combinations.

 Surprise is a normal reaction to an unexpected event.
 Our brain is constantly building a model of the world we are in and trying to predict what will happen next, based on what has happened to us before.

 If something runs against the predictions of our internal model, a surprise reaction is triggered that forces our attention towards the novelty.